How to Care for and Clean Your Solid Wood Furniture

 Coasters, placemats, trivets, tablecloths and felt pads are items you can use to protect.
 If you’re concerned about heat from a dish or if using a pencil or pen could cause indentations, then cover the surface accordingly.

-Don’t forget about sunlight when deciding where to place solid wood furniture.
-Woods like cherry tend to change color over time when exposed to sunlight.
-Consider rotating pieces if you can and try not to leave items sitting on a piece of furniture if it happens to be exposed to lots of sun.
-While there might be a nice geometric pattern left behind, trying to get it out will require stripping, sanding a refinishing - or an awful lot of work!
+• Don't leave items sitting on a piece of furniture if it happens to be exposed to lots of sun - a nice geometric pattern may be left behind and trying to get it out will require stripping, sanding and refinishing

 4. Control temperature and humidity